Coderwelsch/wled-2d-pixel-drawer/README.md

 ---

-The idea behind this project is to run this frontend on an ESP32 (or ESP8266) chip during the captive portal of wled.
+The idea behind this project is to run this frontend on an ESP32 (or ESP8266) chip when a user connects to the WLED-AP wifi (captive portal).
 This way you can draw on the pixel matrix directly when a user connects to the WLED-AP device.

-This project is a git submodule of my other forked repo [WLED-With-2D-Pixel-Drawer](https://github.com/Coderwelsch/WLED-With-2D-Pixel-Drawer) where this frontend is shown on the esp captive portal (when you connect to the esp wifi).
+This project is a git submodule of my other forked repo [WLED-With-2D-Pixel-Drawer](https://github.com/Coderwelsch/WLED-With-2D-Pixel-Drawer), so please check out that other repo too 😇.

 ## Features

 - simple canvas to draw pixel matrix
 - controls for brightness and ip / hostname of the wled device
 - frontend updates esp via wled json api
+- some features and default settings can be toggled and changed via [.env](./.env.example) variables
+- NEW: added a second view/page to select 2d wled effects

 ![frontend.png](docs/frontend.png)